Alejogb1/job-board/blog-data/dot-plot-ggplot-customization-guide.md

 And just because I am a good person (and I feel bad for making you read this much) a random joke for your enjoyment: Why did the R programmer break up with the statistician?
 Because they just couldn't 'mean' anything to each other

-Okay I am done with this if you have any other question just ask
+ I am done with this if you have any other question just ask